TDD anti-patterns - episode 6 - The one, The peeping Tom, The Flash and The Jumper - with code examples in java

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

 This is a follow up on a series of posts around TDD anti-patterns.
-The first of this series covered: the liar, excessive setup, the giant and slow poke, those four are part of 22 more, the anti-patterns is a list formalized in James Carr post and also discussed in a stackoverflow thread.
+The first of this series covered the liar, excessive setup, the giant and slow poke, those four are part of 22 more anti-patterns formalized in the James Carr post and discussed in a Stack Overflow thread.

 Do you prefer this content in video format?
 The video is available on demand in livestorm.